 Its that time of the year where people burn cash for the sake of a Starbucks-branded planner only to end up at your disposal.
-Drinking these premium (and seasonal) drinks almost every day for one certain goal yet, in a few months of acquiring the planner you get disappointed on why did you do it.
+Drinking this premium (and seasonal) drinks almost every day for one certain goal yet, in a few months of acquiring the planner you get disappointed on why did you do it.
 Did you plan out properly your expense or is this some sort of hype train you just jumped in recklessly?

 Every year people go crazy with this hype.
 The moment Starbucks announces their planner for the year you'd be like "OMG I HAVE TO GET THIS!".
 What's the big idea?
 Does a Starbucks planner contain fairy dust?
 Is a planner still worth it given all the planning apps out there?
 Let's dig a little deep shall we?